ivankorobkov/python-inject/README.rst

 Key features
 ============
-- Fast, comparable to direct object instantiation.
+- Fast, only 2-3 times slower that direct instantiation.
 - Normal way of instantiating objects, ``Class(*args, **kwargs)``.
 - Injecting arguments into functions and methods.
+- Referencing dependencies by types and optional annotations.
 - Binding to callables, instances and unbound methods (see [nvokers).
 - Request scope middleware for WSGI and Django applications (requires Python2.5+).